Skip to main content

 One of the most overlooked benefits of digital twins from laser scans is future readiness.
 Once the real world is captured in high resolution, organizations can adapt the same data for emerging technologies such as:

-In other words, laser‑based digital twins can enhance an organization’s digitization and analytics-driven strategy behind the first iteration of the data.
+In other words, laser‑based digital twins can enhance an organization’s digitization and analytics-driven strategy beyond the first iteration of the data.

 SHARE: